macCesar/purgetss-docs/docs/customization/7-Missing Icon libraries.md

 ```

 ### 3. The `build-fonts` command
-Run the following command to create your custom `fonts.tss` file.
+Run the `build-fonts` command to create your custom `fonts.tss` file.

 ```bash
 $ purgetss build-fonts [--modules]